All Episodes

 There are temporary jobs created, laying sod on the mall and this kind of thing.

-There are any careers.
+There aren't any careers.

 This bill is a job killer.